Adlai-1/DocAI/README.md

 # DocAI
-A Document Understanding AI system that glean insights from PDF documents.
+A Document Understanding AI system that gleans insights from PDF documents.

 # Features
 * CLI frontend: An easy to use CLI is provide for user interactions.